seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 which is inv.
 46 read backwards — the constant would then agree with a record that no longer names the run behind it.
 It goes stale by design; the reader is told so here.

-Gate at this revision: `bench.yml`, **13 steps, 1 255 401 checks**, unchanged.
-TZ-27, TZ-28
+Gate at this revision: `bench.yml`, **14 steps, 1 255 495 checks**.
+Steps 1–13 hold at
-and TZ-29 each replayed all thirteen steps locally at that figure with 0 failures and reported **delta zero**, so nothing below needs re-attributing; the last hosted green this map can name is `Bench gate` #122 on `f27d5ee`, and the hosted conclusions for TZ-27's merge and TZ-28's branch are read off the pull-request page by the actor who merges, never from a report (§10). **Neither TZ could move a counter:** `backtest_bench.py` is not a gate step and `bench.yml` was not touched.
-The one thread between them is step 4 — `verify_bench.py` imports `backtest_bench.py` at module scope, so the gate proves the module IMPORTS and not that a bundle builds, which is where inv.
-62's residual lives.
+1 255 401 — **delta zero**, replayed locally against the unmodified checkout before any edit and again after, so the zero is a comparison of two measurements and not of a measurement against this document. **Step 14 measured 94**, and the figure is published as measured: the TZ named no expected total and none was predicted (inv.
+43).
+The last hosted green this map can name is still `Bench gate` #122 on `f27d5ee`; **no hosted reading exists here for TZ-30**, whose conclusion is read off the pull-request page by the actor who merges, never from a report (§10).

+**What the fourteenth step changes is the class of decay the gate can see.** Until it landed, the only thread from `backtest_bench.py` into these gates was step 4 — `verify_bench.py` imports the module at scope, which proves it IMPORTS and not that a bundle builds, and that was inv.
+62's residual. **The gate now BUILDS all four bundles** on every push, runs `node --check` on what it writes and asserts closure under reference, so a production TZ that splits a cut function out of `index.html` is caught by the workflow that already runs rather than by the manual one nobody dispatched.
+It catches a stale CUT and not a stale RESULT (inv.
+62).

-The **+4 662** attribution below is `-a`'s, re-stated rather than re-measured: the whole delta against 1 250 739 is TZ-25's and TZ-26 moved no counter at all.
+The **+4 662** attribution below is `-a`'s, re-stated rather than re-measured: the whole delta against 1 250 739 is TZ-25's and TZ-26 moved no counter at all. **Step 14 has no row in it and never will:** a new step has no «was», so its whole count is its attribution, and the number to compare against arrives the first time something moves it.

 | Step | Bench | Was | Now | Δ | Attribution |
 |---:|---|---:|---:|---:|---|